ThePillenwerfer/dosbox-x-32-bit/README.md

 Firstly you need the stuff to build anything.
 On Debian/Ubuntu you can get this by installing `build-essential`.
 Then you need dosbox-x’s build dependencies.
 These are installed by:—

-	sudo automake apt-get install automake libncurses-dev nasm libsdl-net1.2-dev libpcap-dev libfluidsynth-dev libavformat-* libswscale-* libavcodec-* libfreetype6-dev
+	sudo apt-get install automake libncurses-dev nasm libsdl-net1.2-dev libpcap-dev libfluidsynth-dev libavformat-* libswscale-* libavcodec-* libfreetype6-dev

 You also need `fmpeg` and `libavdevice58` if you want to compile in the audio codec but the Stretch versions are too old.
 If you really want them, download, build and install the latest ffmpeg from: https://ffmpeg.org/releases/ffmpeg-4.2.2.tar.bz2 That is an easy build but takes ages.
 Open `ffmpeg-4.2.2.tar.bz2` and extract the files to a directory of your choosing then open a terminal and cd into it.
-Then type
+Then type:—

+	./configure
+	make sudo
-	./configure make sudo make install
+	make install

 Now go to https://github.com/joncampbell123/dosbox-x and click the green *Clone or download* button and choose *Download ZIP*.
 When that’s arrived open it and extract the files to a directory of your choosing.
 Open a terminal and cd into it.